Catholic Recipe: Fruit Cobbler

 • biscuit dough

 Sts.
-Crispin and Crispinian were bootmakers and cobblers, and the patron of cobblers.
+Crispin and Crispinian were bootmakers and cobblers, and are now the patron saints of cobblers.
 So, with tongue in cheek, an appropriate dish for this day would be fruit cobbler.

 Their feast is mentioned in the Roman Martyrology for October 25.